duongdinhph/Fuzzy_Self_Balancing_Vehicle/README.md

 ![image](https://github.com/duongdinhph/Fuzzy_Self_Balancing_Vehicle/assets/56771011/c23ec582-af23-4ee6-9cc5-d12d45c0f9a0)

-# Implement on a real TWSBV
+# Implement on a real TWSR
 The results are comparable to the simulation.

 For x: